onurridvanoglu/cloudplatform-scripts-and-cli/AWS/scripts/lambda/restart-script/README.md

 2. Insufficient IAM permissions
 3. Docker service not running on instances
 4. Network connectivity issues
+5. Container named 'jplatform' not found on instance
+6. Lambda timeout (if processing many instances)

 Check CloudWatch Logs for detailed error messages and execution status.
+Each instance processing step and delay is logged for easy troubleshooting.